bugsnag/bugsnag-php/README.md

     set_exception_handler("Bugsnag::exceptionHandler");
     ```

-    *Note: You can also call call `Bugsnag::errorHandler` and call
+    *Note: You can also call `Bugsnag::errorHandler` or
-    `Bugsnag::exceptionHandler` directly if you already have your own error
+    `Bugsnag::exceptionHandler` from within your own error handler functions,
-    handler functions, simply pass all parameters through.*
+    simply pass all parameters through.*

 Sending Custom Data With Exceptions